triquetrx/retail-banking-portal/README.md

 ## Available Scripts

-In the project directory, you can run:

-After cloning the project
+After cloning the project in the project directory run:

 ### `npm install`

 This command will install all te node modules aka dependencies <br/>